 I am a continuing Lecturer and Deputy Head of the School of Philosophy at the Australian National University (ANU).
-I work in philosophy of action, ethics, and epistemology in Western and Asian philosophical traditions.
+I work in philosophy of action, ethics, philosophy of mind and epistemology in Western and Asian philosophical traditions.
 I am currently working on two related research projects.
 The first investigates the nature of practical rationality involved in skilled action taken as a model of moral agency.
 The second examines Buddhist moral psychology and the meta-ethical grounds for rationally reconstructing Buddhist ethical thought.

 I have a BA (University of Melbourne), MA (University of Sydney) in Philosophy and completed my PhD (University of Auckland) in 2012 with Rosalind Hursthouse and John Bishop.
 My doctoral thesis researched the nature of phronēsis (practical intelligence) in non-deliberative modes of ethical conduct and was examined by Garrett Cullity and John McDowell.
 I have several works in progress that emerge from this thesis.
 One relates practical intelligence to recent debates in epistemology and philosophy of language concerning know-how; one attempts to rationally reconstruct from Aristotle the idea of conceptualised perception as a minimal form of rationality; one attempts to negotiate the debate between Dreyfus and McDowell on the nature of phronēsis; and a forthcoming article that poses a trilemma for contemporary neo-Aristotelian and Heideggerean views on the nature of phronēsis (2014).